harvardinformatics/website/content/intro-to-r.md

 Note that the logical test here (>2) is applied independently to each element in the vector.
 We’ll come back to this when we talk about data subsets.

-A final thing to note about logical vectors: they can be converted to numeric with TRUE=1 and FALSE=0\.
-So a simple way to find how many elements in a logical vector are true is sum().
+A final thing to note about logical vectors: they can be converted to numeric with TRUE=1 and FALSE=0.
+So a simple way to find how many elements in a logical vector are true is `sum()`.

+    :::r
     sum(logic2)

     ## [1] 3